thredded/thredded_create_app/README.md

    Set the `domain` in the snippet above to your domain.

-3. Commit and push to Heroku.
+4. Commit and push to Heroku.

+By default, emails are send from `no-reply@`.
+You can configure this in `config/settings.yml`.

 ### Performance